 7. Yearly Orders: It contains the number of sales done in a month of any particular year.

 8. SDR Sales: Number of sales a particular sales representative has done.
 It has the SDR’s name, employee number, and a number of sales done.

 9. Payment Details: It has a check number, the date of transaction, and the total amount paid.

 Step 1: Using a pre-built template

-As you can see, this template will make it extremely easy for the admin panel.
+As you can see, this template will make it extremely easy to build the Airtable admin panel.
 It contains five sections, and we will use all of them, with slight tweaking.

 Step 2: Let’s start with the Customers’ Section

 The final customers’ section will look something like this: